 C level.
 Six correspondence units, practical assignments and three practical assessments of teaching.

 C+ level.
-Seven correspondence units, practical assignments, four practical assessments of teaching and a 'teaching to teach' clinic. [note: this level contains a compulsory unit on 'teaching to teach' - coaches who pass this level are eligible to take a coaching courses at D/D+ level.]
+Seven correspondence units, practical assignments, four practical assessments of teaching and a 'teaching to teach' clinic. [note: this level contains a compulsory unit on 'teaching to teach' - coaches who pass this level are eligible to take coaching courses at the D/D+ level.]

 B level.
-Five correspondence units, practical assignments and five practical assessments of teaching. [note: this level contains an optional unit on 'teaching to teach' - coaches need to pass the 'teaching to teach' to be eligible to take coaching courses at C level.]
+Five correspondence units, practical assignments and five practical assessments of teaching. [note: this level contains an optional unit on 'teaching to teach' - coaches need to pass the 'teaching to teach' to be eligible to take coaching courses at the C level.]